Fluffy Singler is a teacher, scholar, writer, and performer who has just moved from Minneapolis to Davenport, Iowa. She is now teaching

 the one I have been working on for 25 years and will probably not ever finish.

-Since 1998, she has published the journal Karawane: Or, the Temporary Death of the Bruitist, a journal of experimental performance texts that grew out of the open mic scene in Minneapolis in the mid- to late-1990s.
+From 1998, - 2008 she published the journal Karawane: Or, the Temporary Death of the Bruitist, a journal of experimental performance texts that grew out of the open mic scene in Minneapolis in the mid- to late-1990s.
 It has since expanded and has featured experimental performers from Canada, Brazil, New Zealand, and Australia to name a few.
 The name Karawane was taken from a sound poem by the Dadaist Hugo Ball to signal that the journal was more like Cabaret Voltaire

 than a poetry slam.